Ilan is a huge fan of anime and video games since he can remember himself. He is also an aspiring author who wishes to write fantasy novels.

 A latter arc decides to go the opposite way and present a sinister, macabre tale of a psychotic artist, but it swiftly connects to the previous arc and expands on the plans and involved parties that Psycho-Pass has in stores, and so on.
 The series knows exactly where it wants to go, and its brisk, dense narrative contains almost no filler or paddling - all while maintaining a story that is still accessible enough without feeling cluttered.

-And that’s not all of it, however, as those story arcs also do an excellent work at exploring different aspects and layers of Psycho-Pass’ society and setting.
+And that’s not all of it, however, as those story arcs also do an excellent job at exploring different aspects and layers of Psycho-Pass’ society and setting.

-A big reason why I enjoyed the inclusion of the Sibyl System is because the series not only explores its effects directly to thugs and criminals, but also regarding other elements of the setting, from the new internet culture that emerged alongside the technology advancements to the overhaul of worker conditions in factories and the impact it had on artistic liberty.
+A big reason why I enjoyed the inclusion of the Sibyl System is that the series not only explores its effects directly on thugs and criminals but also regarding other elements of the setting, from the new internet culture that emerged alongside the technological advancements to the overhaul of worker conditions in factories and the impact it had on artistic liberty.

-While Psycho-Pass has its fair share of long-winded philosophical and theoretical discussions, the series does a pretty good job at not only talking about the effects of the Sibyl System’s existence, but showing the new environment in the futuristic Tokyo.
+While Psycho-Pass has its fair share of long-winded philosophical and theoretical discussions, the series does a pretty good job at not only talking about the effects of the Sibyl System’s existence but showing the new environment in futuristic Tokyo.

 In Psycho-Pass, however, it feels more like a filler than anything.
 Sure, we get some interesting insight into the music industry in the age of the Sibyl System, but as a whole, this episode has no noticeable impact on the series’ overarching arc.
 It only serves to abruptly break the flow of the story, and it certainly doesn’t help that the episode focuses on the blandest PSB member.